 In school-based practice, both OTs and PTs view disability in terms of the ways in which a child is faced with activity limitations and participation restrictions instead of focusing on projected limitations of a singular diagnosis, disease, or disorder.
 The child’s activity limitations and participation restrictions experienced in gaining access to the educational program are assigned a high priority.
 Read the Occupational Therapy and Physical Therapy Guidebook.

-Psychologists usually support students and educators by giving psychological and developmental tests analyzing information about child behaviors and cognitive functioning, and interpreting these results with school staff and parents.
-Through testing, psychologists develop appropriate interventions and strategies to assist individual students in academic growth and school adjustment.
+School psychologists usually support students and educators by giving psychological and developmental tests analyzing information about child behaviors and cognitive functioning and interpreting these results with school staff and parents.
+Through testing, school psychologists develop appropriate interventions and strategies to assist individual students in academic growth and school adjustment.
 In addition, they serve in a consultative role with designated personnel to offer prevention and intervention strategies related to learning and behavioral problems of students; and provide consultation on an on-going basis to teachers, parents, and school personnel to resolve student’s learning and behavioral problems.